-Mother in law’s tongue or snake plants are a familiar...Read More
+Mother in law’s tongue or snake plants are attractive houseplants...Read More

 Sansevieria Ehrenbergii is an evergreen, flowering plant that naturally grows in the tropical Africa and Asia regions.
 This tough plant can thrive almost anywhere and has multiple uses.
 It has been used as a natural antiseptic and a bandage.
 The leaf juice is applied to treat skin sores and eruptions.
 The leaves are very thick, fibrous and have been used for making ropes and slingshots.